bio-tools/biotoolsDocs/IFB_tools.rst

    :header: "Type", "Description"
    :widths: 25, 100

-   "**Web API**", "An application programming interface (API) consisting of endpoints to a request-response message system accessible via HTTP.
+   **Web API**,   "An application programming interface (API) consisting of endpoints to a request-response message system accessible via HTTP.
 Includes everything from simple data-access URLs to RESTful APIs."
-   "**Workflow**", "A set of tools which have been composed together into a pipeline of some sort.
+   **Workflow**,  "A set of tools which have been composed together into a pipeline of some sort.
 Such tools are (typically) standalone, but are composed for convenience, for instance for batch execution via some workflow engine or script."
-    "**Suite**", "A collection of tools which are bundled together into a convenient toolkit.
+   "**Suite**,    "A collection of tools which are bundled together into a convenient toolkit.
 Such tools typically share related functionality, a common user interface and can exchange data conveniently.
 This includes collections of stand-alone command-line tools, or Web applications within a common portal."
-   "**Workbench**", "An application or suite with a graphical user interface, providing an integrated environment for data analysis which includes or may be extended with any number of functions or tools.
+   **Workbench**, "An application or suite with a graphical user interface, providing an integrated environment for data analysis which includes or may be extended with any number of functions or tools.
 Includes workflow systems, platforms, frameworks etc."
-    "**Workflow**", "A set of tools which have been composed together into a pipeline of some sort.
+   "**Workflow**, "A set of tools which have been composed together into a pipeline of some sort.
 Such tools are (typically) standalone, but are composed for convenience, for instance for batch execution via some workflow engine or script."
-   "**Library**", "A collection of components that are used to construct other tools.  bio.tools scope includes component libraries performing high-level bioinformatics functions but excludes lower-level programming libraries."
+   **Library**,   "A collection of components that are used to construct other tools.  bio.tools scope includes component libraries performing high-level bioinformatics functions but excludes lower-level programming libraries."

 A single *bio.tools* entry is annotated with one or more types, reflecting different facets of the tool described by the entry.
 Be sure to understand the type(s) of tool you have, because it determines the information that's expected.
 A few suggestions: